-- “Deskless workers” in fields such as retail, education and manufacturing may not have equal access to private, quiet spaces to conduct telehealth consultations.
+- “Deskless workers” in fields such as retail, education and manufacturing may not have equal access to private, quiet spaces to conduct virtual care consultations.

 - Part-time and seasonal employees often do not qualify for company-sponsored health benefits and are left to improvise solutions that frequently impact their productivity.

-- Rural employees may not have reliable access to broadband and find it difficult to conduct a video-based telehealth session.
+- Rural employees may not have reliable access to broadband and find it difficult to conduct a video-based virtual care session.

 CirrusMD makes it easy for human resources and employee benefits leaders to cultivate an inclusive environment, and provide on-demand virtual primary care to employees regardless of their occupation, employment status, or where they are located.

-Find out why some of America’s most admired employers trust their telehealth to CirrusMD.
+Find out why some of America’s most admired employers trust their virtual care to CirrusMD.